foundry-rs/foundry/README.md

 | [Developer Docs](./docs/dev/)
 | [Crate Docs](https://foundry-rs.github.io/foundry)

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**Foundry is a blazingly fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: